 - ¼ - ½ teaspoon Rajwadi Garam Masala or garam masala of your choice.
 Start with ¼ teaspoon and add more to taste.

 - Small piece of Jaggery I do not

 - Soak moong for 2-3 hours.

-- Add cooked moong, coriander powder, garam masala and about 1 cup water or as required.
+- Give a good stir, add salt, about 1 cup water or as required.

 - Mind you, mag thickens as it cools.
 It should not have too much gravy and at the same time, it should not be very dry either.

 - Add jaggery if using and lime juice.
 Stir and turn off the heat.

 - Serve with rice or roti or any Indian flat bread.

 - Cooking Moong - In Instant Pot, cook soaked beans for 4-5 minutes.
 I usually do 4 minutes but certain batch of moong takes 5 minutes.
 I would recommend 4 minutes.
 For un-soaked beans 8 minutes usually works but sometimes stubborn batch of moong takes 10 minutes.

 - In Instant Pot, once pressure drops, remove the inner pot and keep it aside.
 Leaving it in the IP, beans will continue to cook from the steam and the hot plate.

 - If the beans is under cooked, simmer it a little longer when you bring the mag to boil after adding the tadka in "Put it Together" step.

 - Spice & Heat Level - Adjust green chilies and garam masala to your heat tolerance level.